The Ultimate Buying Guide to Gym Flooring

 - Durable and resistant - flooring for gyms should be durable and resistant to heavy gym equipment and weights; it shouldn’t mark easily.
 On top of this, gym flooring should protect the subfloor.

-- Shock absorbent - the flooring needs to provide cushioning to users to absorb the shock that would otherwise hit muscles, joints, and tendons.
+- Shock absorbent and anti fatigue - the flooring needs to provide cushioning to users to absorb the shock that would otherwise hit muscles, joints, and tendons.
 This is an essential part of creating a safe space for exercise and fitness.

 - Non-slip - flooring with non-slip properties reduces the risk of slips and falls.
 There should be enough traction to exercise without movement feeling restricted.